prestodb/presto/presto-docs/src/main/sphinx/admin/properties.rst

 This section describes the most important config properties that may be used to tune Presto or alter its behavior when required.

+The following pages are not a complete list of all configuration and session properties available in Presto, and do not include any connector-specific catalog configuration properties.
+For more information on catalog configuration properties, refer to the :doc:`connector documentation </connector/>`.

 .. contents::
     :local:
     :backlinks: none